batus3010/RESTful-KVS/Readme.md

 # Key-Value-Store

-A simple RESTful key-value store implemented in Go, containerized with Docker, backed by a file-system store, with a test suite for unit and integration tests.
+A simple RESTful key-value store implemented in Go, containerized with Docker, backed by a file-system store, built following TDD approach with a test suite for unit and integration tests.
 Future enhancements include clustering for fault tolerance, replication, and consensus via Raft.

 ---